sthamann/TheTopologicalFixedPointTheoryofFundamentalConstants/README.md

 **Conclusion:**

-Your theory naturally predicts a mixed scenario of cold and warm dark matter.
+The theory naturally predicts a mixed scenario of cold and warm dark matter.
 This is not an ad-hoc assumption but a direct consequence of the cascade structure.
 Such a mixed model is today one of the leading candidates to solve the σ₈ tension and other small-scale problems.
 The theory was thus inherently predictive and provides a physical justification for an otherwise only phenomenologically motivated model.

 ---

-# Recent Experimental Updates (2025)
+# Recent Experimental Updates

 ## **1. Muon g-2 (2025 Update)**